When it comes to buying property, one of the most confusing aspects can be stamp duty.

 And if that wasn’t enough of a headache, from 31 March 2025, these rates will change again, and regular stamp duty rates will return.

-As you can see, those buying an additional property to rent will pay an extra 3% charge on their purchases.
+Those buying an additional property to rent will pay an extra 3% charge on their purchases.

 Even if you’re a first time buyer choosing to rent your first property out, you will still pay the higher rate as you don’t intend to live in the property.